 How to get Certificate of Occupancy?

-Before requesting certificate of occupancy, please be certain that inspections in ALL disciplines have been approved.
+Before requesting certificate of occupancy, please make sure that inspections in ALL disciplines have been approved.
 The building inspections are valid for up to one year, otherwise a re-inspection may be required.
 Request for certificate of occupancy can be submitted via email, fax or in person in Room 408.
 (Applications are available on line or in Room 408.)

 - STEP 1: Customer visits Permit Information Center and requests a Certificate of Occupancy.
 An application is completed and attached to the Building permit for routing purposes.